simon-kurbiel/ywcc_group_project3/simon_singapore_tourist_stats/tourist.md

 - famous for being a financial center
 - It's a city-state

+## Population
+- Only about 5.4M
+- Expecting to hit 12-14 million visitors by the end of the year 2023

 ## By Age:

 -   Under 15 Years: 201,170 visitors